dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 dcache.xrootd.security.force-signing={true,false}
 ```

-In the case that the latter is set to true, and one anticipates there will be
+In the case that the latter is set to true, and one anticipates there
-xrootd TPC transfers between two dCache instances or two dCache doors, one
+will be xroot TPC transfers between two dCache instances or two dCache
-also would need to include the unix service provider plugin in all the relevant
+doors, one also would need to include the unix service provider plugin
-pool configurations:
+in all the relevant pool configurations:

 ```ini
 pool.mover.xrootd.tpc-authn-plugins=gsi,unix